JamesHarrison/otdrs/README.md

 ## License

-GPLv3 has been selected specifically to drive improved open source engagement with equipment manufacturers and developers of OTDR processing software in an industry that has struggled with open data exchange, proprietary (and vendor-locked) software, and poor maintenance of existing software.
+Versions of `otdrs` up to 1.0.4 were licensed under the GPL version 3.
+GPLv3 was selected specifically to drive improved open source engagement with equipment manufacturers and developers of OTDR processing software in an industry that has struggled with open data exchange, proprietary (and vendor-locked) software, and poor maintenance of existing software.

+Version 1.0.5 onwards is licensed under the LGPL version 3, which unambiguously allows use of `otdrs` as a library in proprietary tools and services, to encourage use of open-source tooling in proprietary services.

 otdrs - a SOR file parsing tool
-Copyright (C) 2021 James Harrison
+Copyright (C) 2021, 2022, 2023, 2025 James Harrison

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.